-Net operating loss carryforward: How it works and why it matters
+Net operating loss carryforward: What it is, rules, and examples

 - What is a net operating loss (NOL)?